-OVERVIEW: This funder is run by Foundation Management Inc. and focuses on south-central Oklahoma.
+OVERVIEW: The Merrick Foundation is run by Foundation Management Inc. and focuses on south-central Oklahoma.
 Top interests are education, human services, and community development.
-Letters of intent are due once per year.

 FUNDING AREAS: Education, economic development, arts and culture, self-sufficiency, health and wellness, human services, humanities

-IP TAKE: The management company in charge here is a good one to get to know because it assists lots of Oklahoma foundations.
-Get familiar with the team and what each of their foundations focus on.
+IP TAKE: The management company in charge here is a good one to get to know because it assists many Oklahoma foundations.
+Get familiar with the company and what each of its foundations focus on.

 PROFILE: Founded in 1948, the Merrick Foundation was established by Ward S. Merrick Sr. on behalf of his parents, F.W.
 Merrick and Elizabeth B. Merrick.
 Today, it is run by Foundation Management, which represents multiple family foundations, community foundation, charitable foundations, charitable trusts, and public trusts.
 The foundation aims to “enhance the quality of life and the improvement of health for our fellow Oklahomans and their communities with a primary emphasis on South Central Oklahoma.”
 Top areas of grant support are human services, education, health and wellness, and community development.